Take the stress out of this holiday tradition with these super easy elf on the shelf hiding spots; perfect for when you forget to move the elf…again!

 In the morning the kids cannot wait to wake up and discover where Squiggles has hidden after his return from his nightly journey to the North Pole to report back to Santa.

-The key is to have him hide in hysterical locations.
+The key is to have him hide in hysterically funny spots around the house.

 The idea is to keep the Elf on the Shelf tradition creative and fun, but no clean-up required.

-The Best Places to Hide your Elf on the Shelf
+The Best Places to Hide your Scout Elf on the Shelf

 Here’s the deal: